-Take home messages about venous leg ulcers
+Take-home messages about venous leg ulcers.

 Why do venous ulcers develop?

 Venous ulcers are among the most common type of chronic wounds we encounter in clinical practice.
-They develop because of a malfunctioning of the veins that transport blood from the end of the foot up towards the heart.
+They develop because of a malfunctioning of the veins that transport blood from the end of the foot up to the heart.
 This venous malfunctioning is also called venous insufficiency.

 CEAP classification of venous insufficiency

-There are several types of vein disorders and to systematize these the American Venous Forum (AVF) published a classification system called CEAP in 1994.
-The name CEAP classification stands for Clinical (C), Etiological (E), Anatomical (A), and Pathophysiological (P)This has become an international standard and has been modofoed several times since.
+There are several types of vein disorders, and to systematize these, the American Venous Forum (AFV) published a classification system called CEAP in 1994.
+The name CEAP classification stands for Clinical (C), Etiological (E), Anatomical (A), and Pathophysiological (P).
+This has become an international standard and has been modified several times since.
 The last version is CEAP 3.

-Many healtch care providers will find the CEAP classification somewhat complicated.
-The first part - the"C" in CEAP is the easy part. here you only need your eyes to see which category is in.
-But the E,Aand P parts require good clinical knowledge/experience and access to for example a doppler ultrasound for a thorough evaluation.
+Many health care providers will find the CEAP classification somewhat complicated.
+The first part - the"C" in CEAP is the easy part.
+Here you only need your eyes to see which category is in.
+But the E, A, and P parts require good clinical knowledge/experience and access to, for example, a doppler ultrasound for a thorough evaluation.

 Porter JM, Moneta GL.
 Reporting standards in venous disease: an update.
 International Consensu Committee on Chronic Venous Disease.
 J Vasc Surg 1995;21:635-45